csirobigdata/spark-hpc/docs/README.md

 It currently supports Spark 1.x.x and Scala(Java) application runnable with spark-class.

-WARNING: THIS IS A FIRST VERSION TESTED WITH SPARK 1.0.x.
-IT APPEARS TO BE WORKING FOR THE MOST PART BUT IT GENERATES A NUMBER OF DEPRECATION WARNINGS AND SOME FEATURES MAY NOW WORK.
-TREAT IT AS WORK IN PROGRESS.

 #User guide

 There are two ways to use spark-hpc